martin-ger/esp_wifi_repeater/README.md

 - scan: does a scan for APs
 - monitor [on|off] _port_: starts and stops monitor server on a given port

+Blanks in the ssid or the password can be quoted on the commandline with a backslash, just write '\ ' instead of ' '.

 # Status LED
 In default config GPIO2 is configured to drive a status LED (connected to GND) with the following indications:
 - permanently on: started, but not successfully connected to the AP (no valid external IP)